 The Isles of Scilly have exercised a magnetic pull on mainlanders for millennia, and the islanders naturally had their connections with the mainland.
 The Scillies have traditionally been known of as the islands of the dead - and, judging by the number of cairns and cairnfields in Scilly, this probably was so.

 However, a Scilly archaeologist has recently questioned this, saying that the large number of grave sites could simply have served Scillonians.
-This isn't quite plausible, and if it were true, we might expect to see far more such grave sites in West Penwith.
-Nevertheless, being buried on the Scillies, or going there to die, would probably have been a special honour.
-My own feeling is that the 'isles of the dead' tradition has substance.
+This isn't quite plausible, and if it were true, we might expect to see far more such grave sites in West Penwith - there are only a few cairnfields (big burial sites) in Penwith, and there are far more on the Scillies.
+Being buried on the Scillies, or going there to die, could well have been a special honour, reserved perhaps for special people.
+My own feeling is that the 'isles of the dead' tradition has some substance.

 The islands are named after the goddess Scillina (also associated with Aquae Sulis, the city of Bath).
 Burial in the Scillies might have been regarded as a return to the embracing arms of the goddess Scillina at death.

 But death is also a part of life and, to an ancient culture believing in an afterlife and in the influence of the ancestors, the dead (or at least the privileged) might have gone there for the benefit of the people as a whole, to get closer to the Source, to what is far beyond, in the land of the setting sun.

 Then there’s the question of signalling and ritual fires.
 This was important in ancient times.

 There's a chance that some of the chambered cairns on the islands or on the mainland coast might have been used for watching for fires and signals from the other side of the sound.
 Screening out ambient light when sitting in a cairn's chamber, a distant light from across the sea would become more visible.
 This theory needs testing out.